Auxeno/ion/README.md

 > <summary>How does Ion compare to Equinox and Flax?</summary>
 > <br>
 >
-> **[Equinox](https://github.com/patrick-kidger/equinox)** is a pytree library for scientific computing with neural networks as one of several possible use-cases.
-It sits alongside companion libraries like Diffrax and Lineax.
+> **[Equinox](https://github.com/patrick-kidger/equinox)** is a pytree library for scientific computing where neural networks are one of several possible use-cases.
 It provides filtered transforms, partition/combine utilities, and general pytree tools that give users fine-grained control over how JAX interacts with their code.
 Ion is narrower in scope: three building blocks on top of JAX for defining and training neural networks, using native `jax.grad`/`jax.jit` directly with no additional API layer.
 Equinox is excellent, and particularly well-suited if your work extends beyond neural networks into broader scientific computing.
 >
 > **[Flax NNX](https://github.com/google/flax)** takes a different philosophical approach.
 NNX models are mutable graph objects with reference semantics, and custom transforms (`nnx.jit`, `nnx.grad`) that allow mutability within JAX's functional programming model.
 The result is flexible, PyTorch-like ergonomics at the cost of complexity behind the scenes (state extraction, reference threading, graph tracing) that can make it hard to reason about what your code is doing.
 Ion keeps things straightforward: immutable pytrees, native JAX transforms, and explicit state passing.
 NNX is a great choice if you value PyTorch-like ergonomics and are happy to trust the framework.
 > </details>